dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/index.md

 ## Log message template

-Each time you write a log message, you provide a message template.
+Each log specifies a message template.
 The message template can be a string or it can contain named placeholders into which argument values are placed.
 The template isn't a format string, and placeholders should be named, not numbered.

 ::: moniker range=">= aspnetcore-2.0"